 2017–18 season to include Euripides’ Electra, the new play Park and Lake and a reprisal of TTT’s first show, The Good Person of Szechwan

-Ten Thousand Things Founder & Artistic Director Michelle Hensley to retire after 2017–18 season
+Ten Thousand Things Founder & Artistic Director Michelle Hensley to step down after 2017–18 season

-(Minneapolis, MN — April 18, 2017) — Ten Thousand Things today announced that Founder and Artistic Director Michelle Hensley will retire after the 2017–2018 season.
+(Minneapolis, MN — April 18, 2017) — Ten Thousand Things today announced that Founder and Artistic Director Michelle Hensley will step down as the organization's leader after the 2017–2018 season.
 The company also announced that Hensley’s final season will include Euripides’ Electra; Park and Lake, a new work devised by Kira Obolensky and veteran TTT comic actors; and a reprisal of the very first show TTT did, The Good Person of Szechwan.

 “Thanks to Michelle’s inspired vision and tireless leadership, TTT has brought high-quality theater to thousands of diverse audience members since our founding in 1990,” said board chair Cindy Kaiser.
 “With her guidance, we’ve increased our annual performances from 12 to 98 and grown our annual audiences from 800 to nearly 8,000.
 We’ve insisted on fair compensation for our artists and staff, championed new plays and playwrights, and promoted artists of color and gender-inclusive casting.
 Our annual operating budget has grown from $13,000 to more than $750,000.”